 Public safety professionals have two main goals when responding to an active shooter situation.
 Stop the violence.
 And save lives.
 In the past, if a scene was potentially unsafe, many firefighters would stage away until the scene was secure.
 This seems to be changing.

-An active shooter or other mass casualty incident can occur anywhere.
+An active shooter or other mass casualty incidents can occur anywhere.
 Including in your community.
 It’s important that you and your department are ready when the call comes in.
 Start with policy and training.

 Develop policies and procedures for how your agency will respond.
 Work with other agencies as you develop your plans.
 This includes the law enforcement and EMS agencies operating in your jurisdiction.
 It also includes those agencies operating in nearby areas.
 Think big.
-Include everyone who might be responding if the call come in.
+Include everyone who might be responding if the call comes in.

 Train.
 Train.
 Train.
-Your training should include the application of tourniquets, evacuation of patients, triage, and even moving with law enforcement into the warm zone.
+Your training should include the application of tourniquets, evacuation of patients, triage, and even moving with law enforcement into the war zone.
 Practice under stressful conditions.
 Practice at the speed of real life.

 Train with everyone who might respond.
 As you train, test the written procedures you have developed.
-Make adjustments and changes where needed to ensure that your written plans remain relevant and up to date.
+Make adjustments and changes where they are needed to ensure that your written plans remain relevant and up to date.

 And that’s Today’s Tip from Lexipol.
 Gordon Graham signing off.